-Many ransomware victims feel obliged to pay up, because it’s the quickest and least expensive way to get back to business as usual.
+When this happens, many victims feel obliged to pay up, because it appears to be the quickest and least expensive way to get back to business as usual.

 But what’s the alternative?
 Take a look at our seven-step guide to find out.

 1) Prepare for attack: back up your data